Ohio-Supreme-Court-Reasons-Therefor/oh-sup-ct-clerk-docket-crawler/README.md

 The Ohio Supreme Court Clerk Docket Crawler is a product of the [Ohio Supreme Court's Reasons Therefor](https://www.zotero.org/groups/2424402/ohio_supreme_courts_reasons_therefor) group.
 The group researches the history and observance of the mandate in the Ohio Constitution's Article IV, Section 2(C): "The decisions in all cases in the Supreme Court shall be reported together with the reasons therefor."

-The Crawler is configured to crawl the Ohio Supreme Court Clerk's [online docket database](https://www.supremecourt.ohio.gov/Clerk/ecms/#/search) and store relevant data.
+The Crawler is configured to crawl the Ohio Supreme Court Clerk's [online docket database](https://www.supremecourt.ohio.gov/Clerk/ecms/#/search) and save its data into local files.

 ## Setup